Shigeki

 invention has much biocompatibility, a high bioadherence and a

-cells cultured on such biocompatible transparent sheet can be
+The cells cultured on such biocompatible transparent sheet can

-The shape of the sheet can be varied by varying the shape of the
+time.
+The shape of the sheet can be varied by varying the shape

-substrate.
-The biocompatible transparent sheet is flexible and
+of the substrate.
+The biocompatible transparent sheet is

-film.
-If cells are seeded on the biocompatible transparent sheet,
+biocompatible ceramic film.
+If cells are seeded on the

 BRIEF DESCRIPTION OF DRAWINGS